Hiluhree/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Value: School </br>
 [Task 7: Global variable](): A script that creates a new global variable.</br>
 [Task 8: Every addition to true knowledge is an addition to human power](): A script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.</br>
+[Task 9: Divide and rule](): A script that prints the result of POWER divided by DIVIDE, followed by a new line.

+POWER and DIVIDE are environment variables </br>